 Students taking this course will develop the writing and reporting skills needed to be a successful media professional in our converging media environment.
-Fundamental skills such as researching, editing, and developing content such as news and features for various media platforms will be covered along with relevant theories.
+Fundamental skills such as researching, editing, and developing content such as news and features for various media platforms will be covered.
 Students will craft and critique news stories, feature stories, podcasts, and slideshows.
 In addition, students will learn how to use social media such as Twitter for professional purposes.